stoplightio/spectral/docs/rulesets.md

   operation-operationId-unique: true
 ```

-The example above will run the two rules we enabled, since we pass `off` to disable all rules by default when extending the `spectral:oas2` ruleset.
+The example above will run the single rulee that we enabled, since we passed `off` to disable all rules by default when extending the `spectral:oas2` ruleset.

 ### Disabling specific OpenAPI rules